 If you have a good dental hygiene and the proper care, permanent tooth fillings could last you a lifetime.

 If you are in need of a tooth filling and want one aesthetically correct, then you should go to Edge Dental.
 There you will find the best types of tooth colored fillings and the procedures are performed by some of the best Emergency dentists in the country.
 Book An Appointment Now and begin the process of having a beautiful smile!

 Composite dental fillings are the result of a long evolution in the manufacture and use of aesthetic restorative materials in dentistry.
 They have three main parts: the matrix or organic phase, the filler or dispersed phase, and a bonding agent that, on the whole, work much better than individually, as do enamel and dentin.
 They are the dental supplies most used today, due to their excellent aesthetic properties, longevity and versatility to work.
 Today amalgams have fallen into disuse, which for many years showed durability and enviable biomechanical behavior.
-Today’s Dental practice restorations with a restorative material called resin, or composite filling, some patients have called it “White amalgam” However, these are not an amalgam, neither in appearance nor in composition, nor are they white, since they come in a variety of colors that allow to achieve a very good aesthetic effect together with a durability of years (as long as you practice good dental hygiene and you appointments to the appointments with your trusted dentist).
+Today’s Dental practice restorations with a restorative material called resin, or composite filling, some patients have called it “White amalgam” However, these are not an amalgam, neither in appearance nor in composition, nor are they white, since they come in a variety of colors that allow to achieve a very good aesthetic effect together with a durability of years (as long as you practice good dental hygiene and you appointments to the appointments with your trusted dentist near me).
 There are 3 main types of tooth fillings, which are the classical amalgams, resin composite fillings and glass ionomers.
 One of the advantages of resins, unlike amalgams, is that they come in different colors and degrees of translucency, which allows each dentist to replicate the shape and color typology of each of your teeth.
 If you are looking for the best dental clinic to treat your cavities and have a composite filling, then Edge Dental is the best place for you.